generalStepes/Raspberry-eink-spotify-alarm/README.md

 I’ve attached icons that I already processed myself, they’re cropped, converted and are verified to be working. <br />

 ## Box & Design <br />
 I'm attaching an SVG file created in Inscape with the box design I use.
-Laser cutter Trotec Speedy 300 was used for the creation. <br />
+Laser cutter Trotec Speedy 300 was used for the creation together with a 4 mm poplar plywood.<br />

 ## Optional stuff <br />
 * Amp Relay - I've added an amp relay, which turns on amp when music is played and turns it off after 30 seconds of inacitivity.
 The script can be found in the **autoamp** file (not that you'll likely have to modify the GPIO pin).
 Original source is: http://www.runeaudio.com/forum/auto-amplifier-on-off-t928.html - you can also find there a guide how to set it up as a service.